galbreath-55/Portfolio-Project/doc/02-component-proof-of-concept/02-component-proof-of-concept.md

 <!-- TODO: briefly argue your choice of design or design something
 new; then delete this comment -->
+My final choice of design is to move forward with a modified version of the gameReviewer component I had thought of previously, focusing on the user database aspect.
+I decided to move forward with this component because it seems like the most attainable option given the time and technical restraints for this assignment.
+Additionally it most closely relates to my future career interests as I hope to go into cybersecurity.
+While certainly a far cry from any real form of secure user storage, this presents a good way to familiarize myself with the concepts.
+I plan to name the class userStorage.
+Kernel functions include:

+- void newUser(String username, String password)
+This method creates a new entry in the database with the desired username and password.
+The User will by default have no data entered.
+- User removeUser(String username)
+This method removes a user of the desired username and password and returns an error if no such entry is found.
+- int size()
+This returns the number of total users stored.

+The secondary methods include:
+- boolean login(String username, String password)
+Returns true if a username is found for the entered username and password, and false otherwise.
+- void mergeAccount(String user1, String user2)
+"Merges" two accounts by concatenating user2.data to user1.data and then deleting user2.
+- void enterData(String username, String dataHeader, String dataDesc) Adds a new data entry to the user under the entered username in the format, "dataHeader: dataDesc\n"\
+- void printUser(String, username, Simplewriter out)
+This will output all user information including username, password, and data, into out in a formatted layout.

+This component utilizes a custom data type User with the following properties.

+private final class User {
+        private Queue<String> data;
+        private String username;
+        private String password;
+    }

 > Once you've argued your choice of design, make a branch in your new repo called
 > something like `proof-of-concept`.
 There are many ways to do this, but my